How to Cook Chicken Adobo Recipe

 Regional Filipino Variations

-Across the Philippines, you’ll discover several regional variants on this traditional dish:
+Across the Philippines, you’ll discover several regional variants of this traditional dish:

-• Adobong Puti (White Adobo) – From Visayas area, utilizes no soy sauce, just salt, resulting in a light tint
+- Adobong Puti (White Adobo) – From the Visayas area, utilizes no soy sauce, just salt, resulting in a light tint

-Each variety reflects local ingredients and tastes, but all keep the essential cooking procedure that characterizes adobo.
+Each variety reflects local ingredients and tastes, keeping the essential cooking procedure that characterizes Adobo.

 Modern Interpretations

-• Fusion Adobo – Incorporating non-Filipino elements such balsamic vinegar, honey, or chili paste
+- Fusion Adobo – Incorporating non-Filipino elements such as balsamic vinegar, honey, or chili paste

 How to Make Pulao Rice as a Side Dish

 Pulao rice is a fantastic partner to chicken adobo, delivering a savory alternative to plain steamed rice.
-The fragrant spices in pulao compliment the tangy-savory flavor of adobo wonderfully.
+The fragrant spices in pulao wonderfully complement the tangy-savory flavor of Adobo.

 Essential Pulao Ingredients